 Others weren’t as lucky as I was.
 Speakers paid out-of-pocket based on the promise of speaking in front of hundreds, if not thousands of people, and ended up speaking to a few.
 Attendees paid upward of 600 pound to attend, for something that should’ve been a year-closing celebration of the web community.
 Sponsors likewise anticipated interacting with thousands of devs, and from what I’ve understood, paid in accordance.

-I can underwrite everything Cassie, Jo, Hidde, Kent, Todd, Niamh, JD, Chris, Mike, Vladyslav, Patty and Dylan have said, and want to explicitly focus your attention to Cassie and Jo, who very early on made very clear statements, risking ire and being labeled troublemakers (they’re not, except in the very best way!)
+I can underwrite everything Cassie, Jo, Hidde, Kent, Todd, Niamh, JD, Chris, Mike, Vladyslav, Patty, Dylan and James have said, and want to explicitly focus your attention to Cassie and Jo, who very early on made very clear statements, risking ire and being labeled troublemakers (they’re not, except in the very best way!)
 They’re brave and we owe them.

 So go and read the experiences linked up there.
 None of them are exaggerated.
 What happened was disgraceful and fraudulent.
 The only reason the conference went as smoothly as it did was that every single speaker decided to be there for the attendees and give their best, even if that did mean managing essentially everything not handled by the conference center.